tjko/fanpico/commands.md

 ### SYStem:MEM
-Test how much availble (heap) memory system currently has.
+Test how much available (heap) memory system currently has.
-This does simple test to try to determine what is the largest block of heap memory that is currently available as well as try allocating as many as possible small block of memory to determin roughly the total available heap memory.
+This does simple test to try to determine what is the largest block of heap memory that is currently available as well as try allocating as many as possible small block of memory to determine roughly the total available heap memory.

 This command takes optional 'blocksize' parameter to specify the memory